| CHAPTER D11 SEX |

 Commission doesn’t.
 That’s why the New Testament recommends for the first time in history that God’s

-people who want to be bishops and deacons.
-The second group is those few
+group is the people who want to be bishops and deacons.
+The second group is

-therefore verbal intercourse has replaced sexual intercourse in importance.
-The
+through communion, therefore verbal intercourse has replaced sexual intercourse

 considering the above (including 1 Co 7) it becomes obvious that marriage in the